 Statins are safe to take long term

-Dr Tan acknowledged that some patients fear taking statins; about 54 per cent of a previous study’s participants believed that using statins long-term can damage the kidneys or liver.
+Dr Tan acknowledged some patients fear taking statins; estimating that up to 54 per cent of patients believe using statins long-term can damage the kidneys or liver.
 Squashing fears about statins’ potential negative side effects, Dr Tan said that some, such as muscle aches and pains or raised liver enzymes, come few and far between.

 There are different brands and potencies of statins.
 The cheapest costs over a dollar a week for adults below 65, with a government subsidy; less, for older folk who qualify for higher subsidies.
 The most expensive costs between $2 and $4 per tablet, without a subsidy.

 Noting that Singapore ranks high globally for longevity, Dr Tan said, “Many of our patients are already on statins.
 This is probably one of the contributing factors for our longer lifespan.”